GitauHarrison/notes/databases/project_configure_postgres_in_flask.md

 ```

-We are sourcing the postgreSQL database file from an environment variable called `DATABASE_URL`.
+We are sourcing the PostgreSQL database file from an environment variable called `DATABASE_URL`.
 If this file does not exist (at this point it doesn't), then the application will fall back to a file-based database called `app.db` to be found in the top-level directory of the application.

 The `SECRET_KEY` environment variable is required by the application to protect the login and registration forms from a nasty attack called [Cross-site Request Forgery](https://en.wikipedia.org/wiki/Cross-site_request_forgery).

 ### Step 5: Create Environment Variables

-Environment variables are used to hide sensitive data you do not want exposed to anyone else except the maintainer(s) of the application.
+Environment variables are used to hide sensitive data you do not want to be exposed to anyone else except the maintainer(s) of the application.
 Otherwise, we would have passed the actual value of these keys in the `config.py` file.
 For example, we would done `SECRET_KEY = '1234' `.

-The reason the formart of the postgreSQL database file is hidden is because it also contains sensitive data we do not want to expose as you will see in the section [PostgreSQL URL Format](#postgresql-url-format).
+The reason the format of the PostgreSQL database file is hidden is because it also contains sensitive data we do not want to expose as you will see in the section [PostgreSQL URL Format](#postgresql-url-format).

 Environment variables are created in a hidden text file called `.env`, as seen in the project structure.
 The dot (`.`) means "hidden".
 Let us update this file with the following information"